preston-jones/2D_Sidescroller_Game/README.md

 Have Fun and enjoy a little Time Trip, back at the Arcade-Game-Era.

 Credits:

-Game by prestonjones-developer.de
+- Game made by (myself) www.prestonjones-developer.de

-The Game Assets (Graphics) are created by Luis Zuno (@ansimuz).
+- The Game Assets (Graphics) are created by Luis Zuno (@ansimuz).